AatiqR/Card-Game/README.md

 # Card-Game
-I create a mini game for matching same picture.
-Then you win game
+I created a mini-game for matching the same picture.
+Then you win the game